 In 1790, Congress adopted and President Washington signed the Residence Act, which established a new national capital city at Washington, D.C.
 The Act was a compromise between Treasury Secretary Alexander Hamilton and Secretary of State Thomas Jefferson.
 A capital city in the Southern US near Jefferson's home state of Virginia was exchanged for the federal government's assumption of each state's Revolutionary War debt, a proposal favored by Hamilton.

-Since Washington DC needed to be built first, the Residence Act provided that Philadelphia become capital for an interim period of ten years.
-Congress decamped to Congress Hall in that city, just next door to Independence Hall, where the Declaration of Independence and Constitution had been crafted, debated, and adopted.
+Since Washington, DC needed to be built, the Residence Act provided that Philadelphia become capital for an interim period of ten years.
+Accordingly, Congress decamped to Congress Hall in that city, just next door to Independence Hall, where the Declaration of Independence and Constitution had been crafted, debated, and adopted.

 A model of the original Federal Hall was constructed in Bryant Park behind the New York Public Library in 1932 to celebrate the bicentennial of George Washington's birth.
 It was torn down in 1934.
 This photograph is now part of the display in the current building.